-This module is a Pathway Approved Option for the English Pathway and one of the Distributional Requirement options for the Theory, World and North American Pathways for 2013/14.
+This module is an optional core for English Literature and Theatre Studies year 2 students.
+It is also a Pathway Approved Option for the English Pathway; and a Distributional Requirement for the Theory, World and North American Pathways.

 This module focuses on significant poets from the Romantic and Victorian periods and situates their work within the cultural, social, political, economic, scientific and aesthetic debates of the period.
 You will need to pay close attention to both formal and contextual dimensions of the poems.
-The set texts are nearly all in the anthologies, except for one or two, which can be accessed by clicking on the links on the set texts page.
-You are welcome and encouraged to read other poems written in the period 1780-1900 in addition to the set texts.
+The majority of the set texts are in the Norton anthologies (see "Text Books" below for details); those not included in the anthologies are provided in an online pack provided at the start of term.
+You are welcome and encouraged to read other poems and prose written in the period 1780-1900 in addition to the set texts.

 Recommended introductory reading

-Isobel Armstrong, Victorian Poetry: Poetry, Poetics, and Politics (1993); Marilyn Butler, Romantics, Rebels and Reactionaries (1982); Stuart Curran, Poetic Form and British Romanticism (1986).
+Recommended introductions to the period include: Isobel Armstrong, Victorian Poetry: Poetry, Poetics, and Politics (1993); Marilyn Butler, Romantics, Rebels and Reactionaries (1982); and Stuart Curran, Poetic Form and British Romanticism (1986).

 You need to buy two books: The Norton Anthology of English Literature, Volume D, The Romantic Period, ed.
 Stephen Greenblatt (W. W. Norton & Co, 2012); and The Norton Anthology of English Literature, Volume E, The Victorian Age, ed.
 Stephen Greenblatt (W. W. Norton & Co, 2012).
-Copies of both volumes are available at a slightly discounted price at the University bookshop.
+Both are in stock at Warwick Bookshop or available to buy online.

 First close reading assignment